I received an email from a woman that said:

 She said, “I eat seaweed everyday, plus I’m taking a seaweed supplement.”

-I said, “Oh my gosh!
-I only recommend eating sea vegetables 2-3x per week maximum, not every day, and I do not recommend seaweed supplements!
+I said, “Oh my!
+I recommend eating sea vegetables 2-3x per week maximum, not every day, and I do not recommend seaweed supplements!
 Please reduce the amount of sea vegetables you’re eating ASAP.”

 Sea vegetables are rich in iodine and a little can go a long way.
 I recommend using a small piece of kelp (2-3 inches) in beans, or soup.
 And, the recipes I share on my website and in my Nourishing Thyroid Health program reflect those doses.

-If you are stuck and not feeling any better, or if you’re trying to heal naturally and you’re actually getting worse, you need support and guidance.
-Opt-in to receive Thyroid Health information delivered directly to your inbox.
+If you are eating well and not feeling any better, or if you’re trying to heal naturally and you’re actually getting worse, you need support and guidance.
+Sign up to receive my Thyroid Health information delivered directly to your inbox.